 Then take another wire and connect the -ve terminal of the LED to the ground and also connect a resistor in the middle.
 That is it.
 Your LED should start blinking!

-You can find all the codes associated with this blog post here.
-And if you are interested in working further, make sure to download the official ATMEL datasheet from here.
+If you are interested in working further, make sure to download the official ATMEL datasheet from here.

 Now, this blinking a LED is the hello world program.
 It is just the beginning and a small peep into the embedded world.